jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ```

 The following create regions which can be filled.
 Shapes have an interior and exterior boundary.
-The exterior line has attributes that can be adjusted with `linecolor`, `linewidth`, and `linestyle`.

 The following `Plots.jl` fill attributes are supported: